ipfs/in-web-browsers/README.md

 #### DNSLink

-[DNSLink](https://dnslink.io) enables you to map a domain name to an IPFS address by means of a DNS TXT record.
+[DNSLink](https://dnslink.dev) enables you to map a domain name to an IPFS address (CID or IPNS libp2p-key) by means of a DNS TXT record.

 - Read the [DNSLink guide](https://docs.ipfs.io/concepts/dnslink/) for details, including how to set it up on your own website
 - See details on [DNSLink in IPFS Companion](https://docs.ipfs.io/how-to/dnslink-companion/) to see additional benefits of using IPFS Companion with DNSLink support

 ### Collaborations

+#### W3C

+Protocol Labs is a [W3C Member](https://www.w3.org/Consortium/Member/List).
+Current focus is to watch, learn, and participate in [WebExtensions Community Group](https://www.w3.org/community/webextensions/).

 #### IPFS and Igalia collaborate on dweb in browsers

-In 2020 IPFS and Igalia started a collaboration that will continue during 2021.
+In 2020 IPFS and Igalia started a collaboration that continues to this day.
 Read more: https://blog.ipfs.io/2021-01-15-ipfs-and-igalia-collaborate-on-dweb-in-browsers/

-The most notable highlights at the beginning of 2021:
+The most notable highlights:

 * IPFS and [Igalia](https://www.igalia.com/) started a collaboration that will continue during 2021.
 * [Distributed web schemes have been safelisted in Chrome 86](https://www.chromestatus.com/feature/4776602869170176)’s implementation of [custom handlers](https://html.spec.whatwg.org/multipage/system-state.html#custom-handlers) and [registered at IANA](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).